twd2/CV/README.txt

     Teaching Assistant of Computer Network Principles (2021 Fall, undergraduates' major course) Supervised 6 outstanding students to finish the challenging hardware IPv6 router project.
         The project includes a homemade RISC-V processor with RV32I support and a forwarding engine with four one-gigabit ports wire-speed forwarding capability.
 The best group achieved forwarding tables sized 8000+ IPv6 prefixes.
+    Teaching Assistant of Computer Network Principles (2022 Fall, undergraduates' major course) Supervised 12 outstanding students to finish the challenging hardware IPv6 router project.
+        The project includes a homemade RISC-V processor with RV32I support and a forwarding engine with four one-gigabit ports wire-speed forwarding capability.
+The best group achieved forwarding tables capable of handling the complete IPv6 routing table.
     Member of the User Representative Committee of Information Technology at Tsinghua University

 SELECTED PROJECTS